ericcornelissen/shescape/CONTRIBUTING.md

 previously untested code.
 Tests for this project are written using [Mocha] and the standard [assert package].
 All tests go into the `test/` folder and use the naming convention `[FILENAME].test.js`.
-You can run the tests for _Shescape_ using the command `npm run test`, or use `npm run test:coverage` to run tests and get a coverage report in `./reports/coverage`.
+You can run the tests for _Shescape_ using the command `npm run test`, or use `npm run coverage` to run tests and get a coverage report in `./reports/coverage`.

 ### Mutation Testing